 Does The Paleo Diet Reduce Inflammation?

-If you started with the SAD (Standard American Diet) then yes, you would likely see a decrease in systemic inflammation as the SAD is quite inflammatory.
-If you were coming off a 30-day juice fast done correctly you would balloon up with inflammation going on paleo.
-So, judge that from where you’re starting from.
+If you started with the SAD (Standard American Diet), then yes, you would likely see a decrease in systemic inflammation as the SAD is quite inflammatory.
+If you were coming off a 30-day juice fast done correctly, you would balloon up with inflammation.
+So, judge that from where you’re starting.

 Does The Paleo Diet Raise Cholesterol?

 No, not really.
-This of course depends on where what you were eating on a regular basis before you started.
-If you started from the SAD (Standard American Diet) then you would likely have a reduction in bad cholesterol.
-If you were a whole food vegan and went paleo your cholesterol would undoubtedly go up.
+This, of course, depends on what you were eating on a regular basis before you started.
+If you started with the SAD (Standard American Diet), then you would likely have a reduction in bad cholesterol.
+If you were a whole food vegan and went paleo, your cholesterol would undoubtedly go up.

 Does The Paleo Diet Work For Bodybuilding?

 Yes, it does, and it could work quite well.
 The reason why is that bodybuilders tend to eat quite a bit more protein than the average person.
-The typical man needs on average only 56 grams of protein according to the RDI (Recommended Daily Intake).
+According to the RDI (Recommended Daily Intake), the average man requires only 56 grams of protein per day.
 Most bodybuilders will take in 1 gram of protein per pound of bodyweight per day or even more, especially when dieting.

-Paleo being a very meat and animal flesh centric diet that stresses lots of vegetables and some fruit is right up the bodybuilders alley except when it comes to dieting for a show.
+Paleo is a slice of very meat and animal flesh-centric diet that stresses lots of vegetables and some fruit, which is right up the bodybuilder’s alley except when it comes to dieting for a show.

-This is not actually the case; however, it is what is taken as gospel in that industry and sport.
+This is not the case.
+However, it is what is taken as gospel in that industry and sport.

 Is The Paleo Diet Good For Gut Health?

-No, no it is not.
-Diets that focus on meats generally have a lot of animal fat in them and the gut microbiome has been shown to not react favorably to both the protein in animals and especially animal fats.
+No, it is not.
+Diets that focus on meat generally have a lot of animal fat in them, and the gut microbiome has been shown to not react favorably to both the protein in animals and especially animal fats.

-The biggest culprits are refined sugars such as table sugar.
-This cases the bad intestinal flora to overgrow the good flora and this is where people tend to run into problems.
+The biggest culprits are refined sugars, such as table sugar.
+In these cases, the bad intestinal flora overgrows the good flora, and this is where people tend to run into problems.

 Can You Eat Peanut Butter On A Paleo Diet?

-No, according to the rules of paleo if they are followed strictly, no you cannot.
-The reason being that peanuts are legumes, not actually nuts.
-Their philosophy is that these things didn’t exist in nature in any sort of quantity that would have impacted your diet before man began farming and so, they are not part of what a person from the paleolithic period would have consumed.
+No, according to the rules of paleo, if they are followed strictly, no you cannot.
+The reason is that peanuts are legumes, not nuts.
+Their philosophy is that these things didn’t exist in nature in any sort of quantity that would have impacted your diet before man began farming, and so, they are not part of what a person from the paleolithic period would have consumed.